|Home » About

 NeXTSTEP represents the by far most productive years in the career of Steve Jobs.
 Banished to 'Siberia' by an Apple CEO that refused to go away, Jobs finally set out to find the 'best of the best' and ultimately found it.
 His own estimation that NeXTSTEP was five years ahead of its time was woefully conservative: in many ways, NeXTSTEP is still far ahead of anything Apple are today prepared to offer.

 'macOS' 10.12 'Sierra' is today, unfortunately, a mess.
 And arguably is beyond repair.
-The total neglect of the core OS by an increasingly 'mobilised' Apple, together with a favouritism shown to designers who want only 'thinner thinner thinner', at the expense of engineers who'd rather have 'smarter smarter smarter', seems to add the right parenthesis to a period when Apple took a lead in market cap.
-And with Microsoft entering the hardware market, 'apples and lemons' can finally be compared - the only obstacle is the eminently hackable 'Windows 10' that still uses 'C:\' and runs way too much in 32-bit code.
+The total neglect of the core OS by an increasingly 'mobilised' Apple, together with a favouritism shown to designers who want only 'thinner thinner thinner', at the expense of engineers who'd rather have 'smarter smarter smarter', seems to add the right parenthesis to a period when Apple took the lead in market cap.
+And with Microsoft now entering the hardware market, 'Apples & lemons' can finally be compared, the only obstacle bring the eminently hackable 'Windows 10' that still uses 'C:\' and way too much 32-bit code.

-Apple's App Store is an insult to ISVs.
-Gatekeeper is an insult to end users.
+Apple's App Store is an insult to ISVs, Gatekeeper is an insult to end users.
+End of.

 Although Rixstep are programmers and not security researchers per se, their relationship with the latter in the industry has always been good and in fact they're the only 'outsiders' the authors of Opener, Oompa Loompa, and other OS X exploits have consistently communicated with.
 This gives Rixstep an unique advantage in assessing risks to OS X and the purported cures for these risks.
 Rixstep journalistic integrity - not picking sides but always seeking the truth - played a major part in establishing this reputation.

 OS X users are more and more tired of waiting for Apple to 'FTFF'.
-And it's been noted than when recruiting new blood to help them Apple have in their own online advertisements referred to the application as 'notorious' - anything but an understatement.
-And when searching for alternatives OS X users do not want yet another perhaps even more bloated file browser.
-And as the IT pros they want a fast lean and mean 'expose it all' Finder replacement app.
-Which is what Xfile is.
+And it's been noted than when recruiting new blood to help out, Apple have in their own online advertisements referred to the application as 'notorious' - anything but an understatement.
+And when searching for alternatives, Mac users do not want yet another perhaps even more bloated file browser.
+And as with IT pros, they want a fast, lean and mean, 'show it all' file manager.
+And so they got Xfile.